What are the common finance mistakes property investors make?

-In a previous article Rolf Schaefer outlined the first five mistakes to avoid when structuring your finance, whether you're a home buyer or property investor.
+Yesterday I outlined the first five finance mistakes to avoid when structuring your finance, whether you're a home buyer or property investor.

-Why?
-Because the mortgage product you end up with can mean the difference between building a lucrative, wealth generating property portfolio and never progressing beyond the first one or two investments.
+I explained that the mortgage product you end up with can mean the difference between building a lucrative, wealth-generating property portfolio and never progressing beyond the first one or two investments.

 Get it right

-While legislation was recently introduced to give lenders a greater duty of care when it comes to ensuring borrowers can afford the loans they're offered, a large responsibility still falls on your shoulders when it comes to knowing what financial commitments you can uphold.
+While the legislation was introduced to give lenders a greater duty of care when it comes to ensuring borrowers can afford the loans they're offered (it's called responsible lending), a large responsibility still falls on your shoulders when it comes to knowing what financial commitments you can uphold.

 Getting in over your head is never a good idea and it's not going to help if you fall behind on your repayments and try to point the finger at your lender.